cysouw/diathesis/text/c07_reflexive.md

 ### --- Free reflexive pronouns --- {.unnumbered}

 Some verbs allow for both a construction with and without *sich*, but there is no difference in the valency between these two constructions.
 The difference in meaning between the two alternants is small and is in need for more in-depth study in all cases presented below.
+The name 'free' as used here is probably a misnomer, as the choice is not a completely free choice.
+However, the difference is small enough to be extremely difficult to determine.
 Note also that for these verbs a 'free' dative reflexive pronoun only occurs when a full accusative argument is present.

 This alternation is almost completely ignored in the German grammatical literature.
 An early discussion of the phenomenon is found in Stötzel [-@stotzel1970: 174--177] and a short note is presented in Wiemer & Nedjalkov [-@wiemer2007: 498].
 It is also possible that the occurrence of a 'free' reflexive is a dialectal phenomenon, see e.g. the apparent extension of reflexive usage in Austrian German as observed in Ziegler [-@ziegler2010].